IIDE Logo

 8. Bachelor of Fashion Design (B.F.D.)

-Bachelor of Fashion Design (B.F.D.) is an undergraduate degree program that focuses on the study of fashion design, fashion merchandising, and fashion marketing.
-The program is designed to help students develop their creative and technical skills to become successful fashion designers and entrepreneurs.
+Bachelor of Fashion Design (B.F.D.) is an undergraduate degree program focusing on the study of fashion design, fashion merchandising, and fashion marketing.
+The program is designed to help students develop the necessary creative and technical skills to become successful fashion designers and entrepreneurs.

 9. Bachelor of Hotel Management (B.H.M.)

 Bachelor of Hotel Management (B.H.M.) is an undergraduate degree program that focuses on the study of hospitality management, hotel operations, and tourism.
-The program is designed to help students develop their skills and knowledge in the field of hotel and hospitality management.
+The program helps students develop their skills and knowledge in the field of hotel management and hospitality.

 10. Bachelor of Social Work (BSW)

-Bachelor of Social Work (BSW) is an undergraduate degree program that focuses on the study of social work and social welfare.
-The program is designed to help students develop their skills and knowledge in the field of social work and prepare them for careers in the social service sector.
+Bachelor of Social Work (BSW) is an undergraduate degree that focuses on social work and social welfare.
+The program develops student’s skills and knowledge in the field of social work and prepares them for careers in the social service sector.

 Careers after going into the Arts stream